xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

 Configure EVI under EVPN config on Leaf-5 to create EVPN service for VLAN 20.
 This EVI 20 will then be associated to the Bridge-Domain for VLAN 20.
-Assign the route-target values for the EVI related network to get advertised and received via BGP EVPN control-plane.
-Based on the route-target values, other Leafs/PEs might or might not import the prefixes and MAC addresses advertised by Leaf-5.
+Assign the route-target values for the EVI to import and export prefixes via BGP EVPN control-plane.

 <div class="highlighter-rouge">
 <pre class="highlight">